A collection of friends, rappers and producers I believe in, and have agreed to join my team.

 Pres

-Pres is a 19-year-old rapper based out of the southwest suburbs of Chicago, Illinois looking to make waves in the world of hip-hop.
+Pres is a rapper based out of the southwest suburbs of Chicago, Illinois looking to make waves in the world of hip-hop.
 Pres delivers all sub-genres of hip-hop while still spitting punchlines, quick flows, and storytelling.

 Spotify Link, Apple Music Link